geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-22.md

 ### GAF Header

+### Mandatory elements of the GAF 2.2 file header are:
 Three lines are required in the GAF 2.2 header as shown below.
 Note that the header must start by denoting the GAF file version.

     !gaf-version: 2.2